 7. Sky Go

-Details: Sky website
+Link: Sky website

 Sky Go relies on an existing Sky TV subscription, but there are dozens of free and premium channels such as Sky Movies, Sky Sports, and Nat Geo.
 Unfortunately, it doesn’t work abroad unless you use a VPN to fool it into thinking you’re in the UK.
 For anyone that’s already got a Sky TV subscription, it’s a worthy purchase and streams live content to both the PC and Mac using the Silverlight plug-in (in other words, it’s not necessary to install an application).
 There’s also an app available for the iPhone and iPad, so you need never miss your favourite shows when you’re out and about.